-- 1. Get Identity-Cum-Permission Card each issued from the student service officer after paying a nominal price of Nu.50.
-This card shall be used for availing any kind of leaves and for identifying themselves as true students of the college when they move out of the college campus.
-This card shall be valid for a period of one year from the date of issue.
-Each Student shall thereafter renew the card.
-In case of loss of card, the Student shall immediately purchase it @ Nu.50.00 only from the college stores.
-The new card (s) will have to be validated by the President signature. - 2.
+- 1. Get Identity-Cum-Permission Card each issued from the student service officer after paying a nominal printing price.
+This card shall be used for availing any kind of leaves and for identifying themselves as true students of the college when they move out of the college campus, and during the Examination.
+This card shall be valid for a period of programme duration from the date of issue.
+In case of loss of card, the Student shall immediately report to Dean of Student Affairs, and accordingly new card will be issued.
+In the case of student withdrawal from the programme, the Identity-Cum-Permission Card shall be punched. - 2.
 Students who are studying a semester at their own cost shall pay the 2nd installment of their fees one week before the commencement of Phase Test.
 If any student fails to pay the fee on time, his/her names will be submitted to Dean, Academic Affairs.
-The defaulter(s) will not be allowed to sit for phase test and the classes will be marked absent till they pay the fees. - 3.
-Upon completion of the course and/or when required by circumstances otherwise every Student shall return the card to the student service officer: - 4.
-Attend and be punctual in all the regular activities (Morning Assemblies, Classes, Saturday Work Programs, Games &
+The defaulter(s) will not be allowed to sit for phase test and the classes will be marked absent till they pay the fees.

-- Sports Activities, Cultural Activities, and Others as notified); - 5.
+- 3. Upon completion of the course and/or when required by circumstances otherwise every Student shall return the card to the student service officer; - 4.
+Attend and be punctual in all the regular activities (Morning Assemblies, Classes, Saturday Work Programs, Games & Sports Activities, Cultural Activities, and Others as notified); - 5.
 Wear appropriate clothes and shoes and protective attire that may be prescribed by the College Management. - 6.
 Always comply with industrial safety rules as directed by the supervising staff. - 7.
 Immediately report any injury or accident that occurred in the workshop or laboratory to the supervising staff. - 8.
 Demonstrate highest standard of ethics and code of conduct as per the prevailing College Rules, culture, tradition and laws of the country at all places (within and outside campus) and time (session and vacation) as a Student of this college. - 9.
 Dedicate full time and effort towards building Knowledge, Skills and Attitudes (KSA). - 10.
 Restricted from carrying out any activity on any college property that will lead to its damage or change in its shape, size, color and other physical/chemical characteristics. - 11.
 Encourage and create harmony & integrity in the college community and refrain from any misbehavior, whatsoever may be the nature and degree. - 12.
 In the interest of maintaining proper sanctity, privacy and decorum be prohibited from visiting opposite gender's hostels. - 13.
 Hand over all college property in proper conditions, including the rooms, issued against their names upon their successful completion of the course and/or otherwise as directed/required by the college authority. - 14.
 Be held accountable for breach of college rules and consequences thereof. - 15.
 Report any loss or damage of property to any staff or office immediately. - 16.
 Not write on table tops and other furniture in the lecture theatres, laboratories, studios, classrooms and other areas of the college. - 17.
 Exhibit simple courtesy and respect for the lecturer in a class by not listening to music from the walkman or radio, even if it is through the use of headphones.